 Topics: Topic - DevOps & Continuous Delivery, Topic - Software Development, Topic - Cloud Infrastructures, Topic - Agile Transformations, Topic - Digital Strategy, Topic - Big Data & Data Science, Topic - Security, Topic - Quality Software Delivery, Topic - Product Management, Topic - Cloud Transformation

 Online traffic jams, overloaded IT systems, back-to-back calls, and perhaps juggling deadlines and homeschooling.
 The last few months have offered insight into how we work and the choices we make.
 It has also made us wonder: How resilient are we?
 One of Xebia's Business Units, Software Development, shares its findings.

-Topics: Software Development
+Topics: Topic - Software Development

 Behind every digital transformation, there’s usually a solid, well-considered plan and matching strategy.
 Due to COVID-19 and the suddenly changing economy, many companies feel forced to digitize immediately.
 All of a sudden, everyone is expected to be able to work remotely.
 It requires much effort to make everything work digitally, straight away.

 Marcel de Vries, CTO, and founder of Xpirit, a subsidiary of Xebia, the Dutch Powerhouse in Amsterdam, say's, "We compare the current situation somewhat with swimming lessons.
 First, you carefully put your toe in the water to make sure it's not too cold, then suddenly you're pushed into the water, how well do you swim?
 The big question is, what is your reaction when you have recovered from the initial shock?
 Do you swim back to where you fell in, or do you adapt and swim in the direction of the new environment?
 If you give it some thought, swimming in the new direction turns out to be better than you ever expected!"
 According to de Vries.